thomas-marquis/ytrack-python-1/subjects/Q03E09_random/README.md

 * for **each alive** attacker ships
 * choose randomly one **alive** defender ship
 * fight with him (use previous exercise code for that)
+* do nothing if attacker or defender ships list is empty

 ## Usage